 Welfare Volunteers

-Welfare Volunteers, the new name for our Almoners, are people associated with the newstrade, who visit existing beneficiaries and new applicants on our behalf.
+Welfare Volunteers, (previously called Almoners), are people associated with the newstrade, who visit or telephone existing beneficiaries and new applicants on our behalf.

 A personal welfare service

-Our welfare volunteer home visits are a key element of our welfare service.
-Our welfare volunteers are the human faces of NewstrAid and, through their home visits, they enable us to deliver our welfare service on a personal, local level, which means so much more to those in need of support.
-We currently have 78 active volunteers visiting over 500 households around the UK.
+Our Welfare Volunteer home visits are a key element of our welfare service.
+Our Welfare Volunteers are the human faces of NewstrAid and, through their home visits, they enable us to deliver our welfare service on a personal, local level, which means so much more to those in need of support.
+We currently have over 70 active volunteers visiting around 500 households across the UK.

-AlmonersHome visits tell us much about a person’s quality of life and they allow welfare volunteers to identify areas where support is specifically needed much more than a telephone call ever could.
+AlmonersHome visits tell us much about a person’s quality of life and they allow welfare volunteers to identify areas where support is specifically needed.

 Almoners